 Utilizing 2048 x2048 pixel resonant scanning and a 25mm FOV on a large intestinal sample montage, acquiring 25 high-resolution images and merging them in under 2 minutes.

-With a full 25mm FOV, up to 8192 x 8192 pixels, and the capability for supravideo frame rates, the AX/AX R allows for spectacular imaging with high resolution, at both low and high magnifications.
+With a full 25mm FOV, up to 8192 x 8192 pixels, incredibly low noise and the capability for supravideo frame rates, the AX/AX R allows for spectacular imaging with high resolution at any magnification.

 Detectors In Tune with Labels